-It was a gorgeous March day in Okeechobee, Florida as they kicked off the first Okeechobee Music and Arts Festival, a 3 day music event.
-Fashioned like the popular Bonaroo Festival in Tennessee, more than a year went into planning the Okeechobee Music Festival.
-Thousands of music hungry enthusiasts showed up for this sold-out extravaganza, myself included.
+It was a gorgeous March day in Okeechobee, Florida as they kicked off the first Okeechobee Music and Arts Festival, a 3-day music event.
+Fashioned like the popular Bonnaroo Festival in Tennessee, more than a year went into planning the Okeechobee Music Festival.
+Thousands of music-hungry enthusiasts showed up for this sold-out extravaganza, myself included.
 I stepped way outside of my comfort zone by attending the Okeechobee Music and Arts Festival, but I am so glad that I did.

 Stepping Out of My Comfort Zone